munificent/craftinginterpreters/book/calls-and-functions.md

 ^code check-arity (1 before, 1 after)

 Pretty straightforward.
-This is why we store the arity of each function inside the FunctionObj for it.
+This is why we store the arity of each function inside the ObjFunction for it.

 There's another error we need to report that's less to do with the user's foolishness than our own.
-Because the CallFrame array has a fixed size, we need to ensure a deep call chain doesn't overflow it:
+Because the CallFrame array has a fixed size, we need to ensure a deep call chain doesn't overflow it.

 ^code check-overflow (2 before, 1 after)

-In practice, if a program gets close to this limit, it's most likely to be a bug in some runaway recursive code.
+In practice, if a program gets anywhere close to this limit, it's most likely to be a bug in some runaway recursive code.

 ### Printing stack traces